frontenddogma/web-development-glossary/manuscript/d.md

 DDoS
 : Distributed → Denial of Service

+Dead code elimination
+: A compiler optimization to remove code which does not affect the program results.
+Removing such code has several benefits: it shrinks program size, an important consideration in some contexts, and it allows the running program to avoid executing irrelevant operations, which reduces its running time.
+It can also enable further optimizations by simplifying program structure.
+Dead code includes code that can never be executed (unreachable code), and code that only affects dead variables (written to, but never read again), that is, irrelevant to the program.&nbsp;[†](#w-dce)

 Debugging
 : The process of finding and resolving defects or problems within a computer program that prevent correct operation of computer software or a system.
 Debugging tactics can involve interactive debugging, control flow analysis, unit testing, integration testing, log file analysis, monitoring at the application or system level, memory dumps, and profiling.&nbsp;[†](#w-debugging)